NishanthVAnand/eligibility_state/README.md

 # Eligibility State Representation
 This repository contains the experiments I perform with Eligibilty State Representation.
-Eligibilty State Representation is a simple idea of summing up the discounted observations over time in POMDP to form a state.
+Eligibilty State Representation is a simple idea of summing up the discounted observations over time in a POMDP to form a state.
 A linear function approximation is built on top of this state representation to estimate a value function.

 If `O_t` is the observation over time `t`.
 Then the state `S_t` at any time step is represented as,